BGDlab/ggsegTissue/README.md

 # ggseg Tissueclass Atlases
 This repo contains two 2D ggseg atlases for plotting based on brain tissue type.
-Both atlases are based on the FreeSurfer aseg atlas segmentations and were created with `aseg_all_atlas.Rmd` based on the example coden[here](https://ggseg.github.io/ggsegExtra/articles/createaseg.html).
+Both atlases are based on the FreeSurfer aseg atlas segmentations and were created with `aseg_all_atlas.Rmd` based on the example code [here](https://ggseg.github.io/ggsegExtra/articles/createaseg.html).

 ## aseg_all
 `aseg_all_atlas.RDS` contains all of the regions included in FreeSurfer's aseg output, grouped by `tissue_class`.